 14. After making 3 to 4, begin to heat oil in a kadai for deep frying.
 Test by dropping a small piece of dough.
 It must come up immediately without browning.

-15. Regulate the flame to medium high, then drop the nippattu one after the other gently.
+15. Regulate the flame to medium high, then slide the nippattu one after the other gently.

 16. Flip them after a minute and fry until golden and crisp.
 Discard the oil after use.